alanszlosek/voxeling/README.markdown

 * Client and Server (ported bits from my voxel-client and voxel-server forks)
 * Simple physics engine for player movements
-* My own "horizonal merge" meshing algorithm
+* My own "rectangle merge" meshing algorithm
 * Sample world generators
 * Websocket connection for chat messages, player positions, world changes
 * Chunk data is fetched via AJAX and gzipped
 * Object pool to reduce memory allocations and garbage-collection pauses
-* voxel-highlight replacement
 * Uses hashlru for minimizing trips to the file-system or database for frequently requested chunks
 * Relatively flat architecture means it's easy to get a WebGL handle and the inverse camera matrix for drawing
 * All IO and chunk meshing is done in a web worker, which keeps the framerate very high